Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 This is the easiest option when the application and databases will be residing on *different* servers across the network.
 In this case, choose "SQL Server Authentication" under "Connection Information" section and provide SQL Server Login that has **full sysadmin** permissions -- e.g. the built in System Administrator (SA) account.
 The installer will use this SysAdmin account to create the database objects.
 The password for SA account is set in SQL Server itself and should be saved carefully.

-Note that using this account under the 'Connection Info' part of the installer is not a security risk, as the installer does not remember this login and after the database is created, it's never used again.
+Note that using this account for the 'Connection Info' fields is not a security risk as the installer does not remember this login and after the database is created.
+The credentials are used once and discarded.

 With SQL Server authentication, the IIS application pool will run as a low-credentialed system user, typically the 'NETWORK SERVICE' account.
-This lets the application pool access the local system resources only.
-User listed under "Database Settings" for SpiraPlan<sup>®</sup> will use a special login (called "SpiraPlan" by default, created automatically) for normal application operations.
-The username should not be changed as it is used by the application to operate.
+This lets the application pool access the local system resources only:

+Inside SQL Server SpiraPlan will use a dedicated login (called "SpiraPlan" by default, created automatically) for normal application operations.
+The username should not be changed as it is required by the application for it to operate.

 **Setting the Correct Server Instance**